CityRelay

 Complete compliance

-The changing landscape of the PRS brings real financial risks to non-compliance.
-You’ll face fines and penalties.
+The changing landscape of the PRS brings real financial risks of non-compliance, including fines and penalties.
 It could even compromise your property’s ability to rent.

 The Role of Professional Property Management

 Maximising the ROI for rental property in London is easier with the help of a professional property management company like City Relay.
-You get years of experience, industry expertise, and tools and resources that have been perfected over time.
+You get years of experience, industry expertise, and tools and resources perfected over time.

 With City Relay, we can help London landlords maximise rental yields through:

-- Guest and tenant communication and management (increase positive reviews and boost repeat bookings)
+• Guest and tenant communication and management, where we focus on increasing positive reviews and boosting repeat bookings.

 City Relay can help you reduce inefficiencies that are compromising your ROI.
 With proper property management, you can avoid missed pricing opportunities, compliance risks, operational delays, and long void periods.